emiliensocchi/emiliensocchi.github.io/_posts/2024-07-25-abusing-pim-related-application-permissions-in-microsoft-graph-part-1.md

 $response
 ```

-Executing the above PowerShell script confirms that the [`RoleAssignmentSchedule.ReadWrite.Directory`](https://learn.microsoft.com/en-us/graph/permissions-reference#roleassignmentschedulereadwritedirectory) permission can be leveraged to assign the Global Admin role to the controlled user via an active PIM role assignment:
+By executing the above PowerShell script, we can confirm that the [`RoleAssignmentSchedule.ReadWrite.Directory`](https://learn.microsoft.com/en-us/graph/permissions-reference#roleassignmentschedulereadwritedirectory) permission can be leveraged to assign the Global Admin role to the controlled user via an active PIM role assignment:

 [![](/assets/images/blog/2024-07-25-abusing-pim-related-application-permissions-part-1/04_screenshot.png)](/assets/images/blog/2024-07-25-abusing-pim-related-application-permissions-part-1/04_screenshot.png)